Landing Craft Assault

 Landing Craft Assault (LCA) was a landing craft used extensively in World War II.
 Its primary purpose was to ferry troops from transport ships to attack enemy-held shores.
 The craft derived from a prototype designed by John I. Thornycroft Ltd. of Woolston, Hampshire, UK.
 During the war it was manufactured throughout the United Kingdom in places as various as small boatyards and furniture manufacturers.

 Typically constructed of hardwood planking and selectively clad with armour plate, this shallow-draft, barge-like boat with a crew of four could ferry an infantry platoon of 31 and five additional specialist troops, to shore at 7 knots (13 km/h).
 Men generally entered the boat by walking over a gangplank from the boat deck of a troop transport as the LCA hung from its davits.
 When loaded, the LCA was lowered into the water.
 Soldiers exited by the boat's bow ramp.

 The LCA was the most common British and Commonwealth landing craft of World War II.
-Prior to July 1942, these craft were referred to as "Assault Landing Craft" (ALC), but "Landing Craft; Assault" (LCA) was used thereafter to conform with the joint US-UK nomenclature system.
+Prior to July 1942, these craft were referred to as "assault landing craft" (ALC), but "landing craft, assault" (LCA) was used thereafter to conform with the joint US-UK nomenclature system.

-The Landing Craft Assault's design's sturdy hull, load capacity, low silhouette, shallow draft, little bow wave, and silenced engines were all assets that benefited the occupants.
+The LCA design's sturdy hull, load capacity, low silhouette, shallow draft, little bow wave, and silenced engines were all assets that benefited the occupants.
 The extent of its light armour, proof against rifle bullets and shell splinters with similar ballistic power recommended the LCA.
 Also, soldiers were able to sit, unlike other landing craft which required them to stand.
 Throughout the war in the Atlantic, the Mediterranean, and the Indian Ocean, the LCA was the most likely sea assault transport of British Commandos, United States Army Rangers, and other special forces.